ruixing76/alta2023/src/pages/call-for-papers/index.md

 seo:
   browserTitle: Call for Papers | ALTA 2022
   description: >-
     ALTA is the Australasian Language Technology Association, which connects NLP researchers around Australia and New Zealand.
-On of the primary purposes of ALTA is organise the ALTA Workshop – the premier workshop in Australasia for sharing research in Natural Language Processing and Computational Linguistics.
+One of the primary purposes of ALTA is to organise the ALTA Workshop – the premier workshop in Australasia for sharing research in Natural Language Processing and Computational Linguistics.
 Submissions from students, academics and industry researchers are welcome.
   title: Call for Papers | ALTA 2022
 ---